jsvine/data-tactics/README.md

 # Data Tactics

-*Note: This is a half-baked work in progress.*
+*Note: This is a half-baked draft.*

-Chess players distinguish between [__strategy__](http://en.wikipedia.org/wiki/Chess_strategy) and [__tactics__](http://en.wikipedia.org/wiki/Chess_tactic).
-Strategy: long-term plans; tactics: short-term plans.
-Strategy requires years or decades to master; you can learn the core tactics in just a few hours or days.
-Strategy builds upon tactics, much like paintings build upon brushstrokes, and, perhaps, data analysis builds upon "data tactics."
+Chess players distinguish between [__tactics__](http://en.wikipedia.org/wiki/Chess_tactic) and [__strategy__](http://en.wikipedia.org/wiki/Chess_strategy).
+Tactics are [short sequences of moves](http://www.chessfornovices.com/chessstrategyvstactics.html): the "pin," the "skewer," and so on.
+They're relatively simple; you could learn them in an afternoon.
+Strategy, on the other hand, relates to long-term plans and takes years or decades to master.

-Chess tactics are, essentially, [short sequences of moves](http://www.chessfornovices.com/chessstrategyvstactics.html).
-Likewise, "data tactics" could be thought of as short sequences of computational moves: adding all the numbers in a list, or sorting spreadsheets by a column.
+Although data analysis doesn't strongly resemble chess, the strategy/tactics distinction might still be helpful.
+While the long-term strategies of data analysis take years to master, they're built upon simpler core tactics.
+This repository aims to catalog the most useful "data tactics."

-The goal of this repository is to catalog the most useful data tactics, from the most basic to the more complex.
+The data tactics below are roughly ordered from the simplest to the most complex.

 ## Summarizing Tactics